john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 Random mouse may never finish.
 Technically.
 It is certainly inefficient in time, but very efficient in memory.

 ## Recursive Backtracker

+###### The Algorithm:

+1) Pick a random direction and follow it
+2) Backtrack if and only if you hit a dead end.

+###### Results

+1 solution.
+No gaurantee it will be the shortest.
+Works against imperfect mazes.

+###### Notes

+Mathematically, there is very little difference between this algorithm and Random Mouse.
+The only difference is that at each point, Random Mouse might go right back where it came from.
+But Backtracker will only do that if it reaches a dead end.

 ## Shortest Path Finder

 ###### The Algorithm: